MullaHeena350/Edify-By-Winuall/README.md

 ### Task 3: Write a function that takes an array of integers and returns a new array with only the unique values

-You will write a function to remove duplicate integers from an array and return a new array containing only the unique values.
+This function takes an array of integers and returns a new array containing only the unique values.
+It iterates through the array, adding each integer to a set to filter out duplicates, and then converts the set back to a list to return the unique integers.

 ### Task 4: Implement a recursive function to calculate the factorial of a number

-In this task, you will implement a recursive function to calculate the factorial of a given number.
-Factorial of a non-negative integer n is the product of all positive integers less than or equal to n.
+This recursive function calculates the factorial of a given non-negative integer.
+The function handles input validation to ensure the number is a non-negative integer, raising an error otherwise.
+For valid input, it recursively multiplies the integer by the factorial of the previous integer, with the base case being the factorial of 0 or 1, which is 1.

 ### Task 5: Create a dynamic form validation library in JavaScript